 A crated dog should also have privacy.
 Don’t let children or other dogs approach a dog in a crate, and never permit anyone to poke their fingers through your dog’s crate.
 Not only is it rude, it can make the crated dog very nervous because she is, in effect, trapped.
 This may lead to reactivity or bites from a fearful dog.

 When you are introducing your dog to her crate, you want it to be a fun experience.
 Never use the crate for punishment, and try to avoid making a big deal about greeting your puppy when you return, or about goodbyes when you crate her.
 It’s hard.
-Dogs — especially puppies — are adorable and we miss them, but creating a big emotional experience out of leaving/returning will make it much more difficult for your dog to adjust to the crate.
+Dogs — especially puppies — are adorable and we miss them, but creating a big emotional experience out of leaving/returning will make crate training much more difficult.

-Old dogs can always learn new tricks, including to be comfortable in a crate!
+Old dogs can always learn new tricks, and this also goes for crate training!
 When I adopted my Shepherd mix as an adult who had been found living on the streets, I’m fairly confident she had never been exposed to a crate.

 When introducing an older dog to a crate for the first time, start just like you would with a puppy — very slowly.
-Build up the time she spends in the crate slowy, feed her in the crate, and make the crate a fun and rewarding place to be with treats and toys.
+Build up the time she spends in the crate slowly, feed her in the crate, and make the crate a fun and rewarding place to be with treats and toys.
 Most dogs respond well to this slow introduction to the crate, even without a lot of previous crate experience.
 Being able to crate your dog is important even if she is already potty trained and past the age of destructive puppy chewing.
-You never know when you will need to crate your dog (see below!).
+You never know when crate training will come in handy (see below).

 Crates can make daily life with your dog easier, but in an emergency they can help save your dog’s life!
-A few emergency situations where your dog will benefit from being comfortable in a crate include —
+A few emergency situations where your dog will benefit from crate training include —

 Struggling with crate training or looking for more suggestions on how to make crate training fun and engaging?
 Try Susan Garrett’s Crate Games DVD program.